| |

 Purang is an interesting small market town where Tibetans, Chinese,

-from their countries.
-During the winter and early spring, the
+their countries.
+During the winter and early spring, the paths and

-paths and the road to Purang are regularly blocked by heavy snow
+the road to Purang are regularly blocked by heavy snow storms and

 Main visitors' Attractions

-Kar and Shambuling Gonpa remains only as a ruin, following
+Gonpa remains only as a ruin, following the Cultural Revolution

 On the same spot there was a Sakyi monastery.
 In 2003, Shambuling